rainoftime/tiger/README.md

 ## Usage

+### Compile a Tiger Program

-Make sure `src/compile.sh` has execution permissions and that the `src` directory is added to your `$PYTHONPATH` environment variable.
+Make sure `src/compile.sh` has execution permissions and that the current directory is added to your `$PYTHONPATH` environment variable.

-From the `src` directory, run:
+Run:

 ```bash
 ./compile.sh source_file
 ```

-This will generate an executable in the `src` directory with the name `a.out`.
+This will generate an executable with the name `a.out`.

+### Dump and View (TBD)

+- AST (after parsing)
+- Typed AST (after semantic analysis)
+- IR Tree
+- Canonicalied IR Tree
+- Instructions before register allocation
+- Instructions after register allocation
+- Stack frame?
+- ...

 ## Tests

-From the `src` directory, run:
+Run:

 ```bash
 python3 -m unittest